Mentorship FAQs

 The Linux Foundation Mentorship connects mentees with mentors to increase diversity and inclusion in open source communities.
-Each project develops its mentorship program, including identifying mentors and mentees, outlining tasks, and determining stipends.
+Each open source project develops its own mentorship program, including identifying mentors and mentees, outlining tasks, and determining stipends.

-Each project decides the duration of its mentorship programs, but most start at 12 weeks.
-Projects often offer opportunities for part-time and full-time mentorships.
+Each open source project decides the duration of its mentorship programs, but most start at 12 weeks.
+Open source projects often offer opportunities for part-time and full-time mentorships.

 For example, the Linux Kernel Mentorship Program includes both full-time and part-time volunteer mentee positions each year.